Chinese passport: Passport Note

 If the passport is for single travel, a valid notice will printed in Simplified Chinese and English on this page.

-On version "97-1" and "97-2", it is on page 1.
+On version "97-1" and "97-2", the note is on page 1.
 On the biometric version, it is moved to page 3.

 Inner pages

 In the biometric version, selected nature hotspots and famous sights of mainland China, Hong Kong, Macau and Taiwan are printed in the inner pages, each page also contains a transparent watermark of another nature hotspots and famous sights in the same area.

 Last page

 The last page has the notes for the passport.
 For e-passport, inside the backcover, a caution for the biometric chip is written in both Chinese and English: